Cacti/plugin_cycle/README.md

 * issue#13: Graphs do not show when entering 'Cycle' tab from another page

+* issue#14: Countdown timer does not stop when requested

 --- 4.1 ---

 * feature: Change layout to be resposive